 Kevin Darken A published authority in health care fraud, false claims and qui tam (whistle-blower) actions, Mr. Darken has 20 years of experience in the field.
 The former assistant U.S. Attorney is responsible for drafting the intricate legal arguments required in complex federal cases.

-To complement this highly qualified criminal defense team, The Barry A. Cohen Law Group retains the services of an investigation team, as well as draws upon a cadre of outside investigators with specific areas of expertise and knowledge, including securities experts, former FBI or IRS agents, or expert accounting and IT personnel.
+To complement this highly qualified criminal defense team, The Barry A. Cohen Legal Team retains the services of an investigation team, as well as draws upon a cadre of outside investigators with specific areas of expertise and knowledge, including securities experts, former FBI or IRS agents, or expert accounting and IT personnel.